-Pittsburgh Mercy Mercy Behavioral Health is an addiction treatment center located at 412 East Commons Street in the 15212 zip code in Pittsburgh, PA.
+Pittsburgh Mercy Mercy Behavioral Health is an addiction treatment center located at 330 South 9th Street in the 15203 zip code in Pittsburgh, PA.

 It is operated by a private non-profit organization.
-Pittsburgh Mercy Mercy Behavioral Health provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Pittsburgh Mercy Mercy Behavioral Health include brief intervention services, anger management and motivational interviewing.
-Pittsburgh Mercy Mercy Behavioral Health provides outpatient heroin day treatment, intensive outpatient heroin treatment and regular outpatient heroin treatment.
-It also provides residential heroin use treatment and inpatient treatment for co-occurring mental health and heroin use.
+Pittsburgh Mercy Mercy Behavioral Health provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Pittsburgh Mercy Mercy Behavioral Health include substance use counseling approach, CBT and motivational interviewing.
+Pittsburgh Mercy Mercy Behavioral Health provides outpatient heroin treatment, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential treatment for dual diagnosis and residential heroin use treatment.
 Other addiction treatment offered includes general addiction disorder treatment.

 Call (855) 489-3619 for 24/7 with treatment.